Importing a car from overseas

 Bringing a car to the UK independently can be a lengthy and complex process, and it’s easy to make mistakes, so it could be worth hiring an import agent instead.

-They will handle all the necessary paperwork for you, from when you buy the car to when you get it delivered.
-They’ll give you a quote for shipping, taxes and UK registration costs.
+They’ll handle all the necessary paperwork for you, from when you buy the car to when you get it delivered.
+They’ll give you a quote for shipping, taxes and the cost to register a foreign car in the UK.

 The downside is that it will be more expensive than dealing with it yourself as the agent will charge a fee for their services.